startersclan/docker-hlstatsxce-daemon/README.md

 ### Warning: If using `CONFIG_FILE`

-There is a bug in `hlstats.pl` that does not allow the passing of `--configfile=<configfile>` properly.
+There is a bug in `hlstats.pl` that does not apply the command line parameter `--configfile=<configfile>` properly as configuration.
 To fix that, find the line in [`hlstats.pl`](https://bitbucket.org/Maverick_of_UC/hlstatsx-community-edition/src/11cac08de8c01b7a07897562596e59b7f0f86230/scripts/hlstats.pl#lines-1821) on line `1821`:

 ```perl
 if ($configfile && -r $configfile) {